ggezuexe/Documentation_creator/test_files/documentation_harminckilenc.md

-The Python script named `harminckilenc.py` uses the `turtle` module to draw regular polygons based on user input.
-Here’s a breakdown of its functionality:
+The `harminckilenc.py` script is a Python program that uses the `turtle` graphics module to draw regular polygons based on user input.
+Here's a detailed breakdown of its functionality:

-1. **Importing Module:** It starts by importing the `turtle` module, which is a popular way to introduce programming to kids.
-It provides a drawing board called turtle graphics where commands for movement and drawing can be executed.

-2. **Function Definition (`paint`):**
+1. **Importing Modules:**
+   - The script imports the `turtle` module, which is used for drawing shapes and graphics.

+2. **Defining the `paint` Function:**
-   - The `paint` function takes a single parameter, `number`, representing the number of sides of the polygon to draw.
+   - `paint(number)`: This function takes a single argument, `number`, which specifies the number of sides of the polygon to be drawn.
-   - Within the function, `turtle.resetscreen()` is called to clear the screen and reset the turtle’s state.
+   - Inside the function, the turtle's screen is reset using `turtle.resetscreen()`.
-   - The turtle screen is obtained through `turtle.getscreen()`, and a new turtle object for drawing is created.
+   - A new turtle object `t` is created.
-   - The angle `szog` (Hungarian for angle) is calculated using the formula for the interior angle of a regular polygon: `180 - (((number - 2) * 180) / number)`.
+   - The angle `szog` of each turn the turtle makes is calculated based on the formula for interior angles of a regular polygon (`180 - (((number - 2) * 180)/number`).
-   - A for loop runs `number` times to draw each side of the polygon: the turtle turns left by the `szog` and moves forward by 100 units.
+   - The turtle then iterates through a loop `number` times, each time turning left by `szog` degrees and moving forward by a fixed length (100 units).

 3. **Main Loop:**
-   - The script continuously prompts the user for input with the message "Milyen szabályos poligont szeretne?" which translates to "What kind of regular polygon would you like?"
+   - The script runs an infinite loop where it prompts the user to input the desired number of sides for the polygon with the message: "Milyen szabályos poligont szeretne?"
+(Which regular polygon would you like to draw?).
+   - The user's input is captured and converted into an integer (`n`).
-   - If the input number of sides, `n`, is between 3 and 9 (inclusive), the `paint` function is invoked to draw the polygon.
+   - It checks whether the input `n` is between 3 and 9 (inclusive).
+If true, the `paint(n)` function is called to draw the corresponding polygon.
-   - If the number is not within the specified range, it prints the message "Ilyet nem tudok :c" ("I can't do this :c" in English) and breaks out of the loop, thus terminating the program.
+   - If the input is outside the accepted range, the script prints "Ilyet nem tudok :c" (I cannot do that :c) and breaks out of the loop, effectively ending the program.

-This program is interactive and visual, making it particularly engaging for users who are learning programming concepts or who enjoy graphical demonstrations through coding.
-It demonstrates the use of loops, conditional statements, user input, and basic geometry in programming.
+This straightforward program combines user interaction with graphical output, demonstrating basic usage of Python’s turtle module for educational and visual fun by drawing different regular polygons based on user-driven parameters.